mlan/docker-kopano/README.md

 The version part of the tag is not based on the version of this repository.
 It is instead, based on the combined revision numbers of the nightly Kopano core and Kopano WebApp package suits that was available when building the images.
 For example, `8.7.80-3.5.2` indicates that the image was built using the 8.7.80 version of Kopano core and 3.5.2 version of Kopano WebApp.

-The build part of the tag is one of `full`, `debugtools` and `core`.
+The build part of the tag is one of `full` and `core`.
 The image with tag `full` contain Kopano core components, as well as, the Kopano WebApp and Z-Push.
-The image with tag `debugtools` also contains some debug tools.
 The image with tag `core` contains the Kopano core components proving the server and IMAP, POP3 and ICAL access, but no web access.

-The tags `latest`, `full`, `debugtools` or `core` all reference the most recent builds.
+The tags `latest`, `full`, or `core` all reference the most recent builds.

 To exemplify the usage of the tags, lets assume that the latest version tag is `8.7.80-3.5.2`.
 In this case `latest`, `8.7.80-3.5.2`, `full`, and `full-8.7.80-3.5.2` all identify the same image.